-The intern is expected to be "in-charge" of the classroom for a minimum of three weeks during the placement.
+The intern is expected to be "in-charge" of the classroom for a minimum of four weeks during a 40-day placement, six weeks during a 60-day placement, and six to seven weeks during a 15-week placement.

 The definition of being "responsible for the entire day" or "in charge" means the intern will do all of the planning and implementation of the classroom experiences based on lesson plans and student/cooperating teacher interactions approved in advance by the cooperating teacher.
 The cooperating teacher will use his/her judgment in determining how to best balance his/her presence and intervention in a way that allows for the best continuity of student learning and safety.
 The primary purpose for extensive independent practice is to prepare a candidate for his/her own classroom.